A CAMP THAT IS NOT JUST FOR KIDS

 “At Family Camp we allow ourselves to give and to receive.
 It is a chance to spread good will and experience Karma in real time.”

 Housing: Family Campers wake up each morning to the sounds and sights of the woods surrounding Woodward Reservoir.
-Each family has their own cabin, an open three-sided wood structure with individual bunks and storage areas--some have a porch.
-Cabins are a short walk away from each other with the main lodge and other camp facilities also a short walk away.
+Cabins are open three-sided wood structures with individual bunks and storage areas--some have a porch.
+In the spirit of being "unplugged", cabins have no electricity, so be sure to bring a flashlight!
+Families can expect to share a cabin with one other family.
+Most cabins are a short walk away from each other with the main lodge and other camp facilities also a short walk away.

-Facilities: Shared facilities are nearby for all Family Campers' personal hygiene needs, including fresh water and hot showers.
+Facilities: Shared facilities are nearby for all Family Campers' personal hygiene needs, including fresh water, composting outhouses and outdoor hot showers.

 WHAT OUR FAMILIES SAY